ECJ strengthens transparency: credit agencies must disclose decision-making processes

-In its ruling of February 27, 2025, the European Court of Justice (ECJ) made an important decision on the right of access pursuant to Art.
+In its ruling of February 27, 2025, the European Court of Justice (ECJ) issued an important decision on the Right to information pursuant to Art.
 15 para.
-1 lit. h GDPR.
-The ruling (Case C-203/22) clarifies the requirements for the transparency of automated decision-making and sets standards for the protection of personal data against commercial confidentiality interests.
+1 lit. h GDPR taken.
+The judgment (Case C-203/22) clarifies the requirements for the Transparency automated decision-making and sets standards for the protection of personal data against commercial confidentiality interests.

 Dispute over duty to provide information in the case of automated credit checks

 D & B refused to disclose the underlying logic on the grounds that it was a matter of protected business secrets.
-CK then turned to the Austrian data protection authority, which requested that D & B provide meaningful information about the automated decision-making process.
-D & B lodged an appeal against this decision with the Federal Administrative Court, which confirmed the obligation to provide information.
+CK then turned to the Austrian data protection authority, which asked D & B to provide meaningful information about the automated decision-making process.
+D & B appealed against this decision.
+Complaint to the Federal Administrative Court, which confirmed the obligation to provide information.

 As D & B remained inactive despite the legally binding decision, CK applied to the Vienna City Council to enforce the judgment.
 The enforcement authority rejected the application on the grounds that D & B had already fulfilled its duty to provide information.
 CK then turned again to the Vienna Administrative Court, which referred the case to the ECJ for a preliminary ruling.